kevin-wamae/snakemake-illuminaVarBCFtools/README.md

 ## **Running the analysis**
 After navigating into the root directory of the project, run the analysis by executing the following commands in your terminal to:

 1. Create a conda analysis environment by running the command below in your terminal.
-This will create a conda environment named `variant-calling-bcftools` and install [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [SnpEff](https://pcingola.github.io/SnpEff/se_introduction/) in the environment:
+This will create a conda environment named `snakemake` and install [Snakemake](https://snakemake.readthedocs.io/en/stable/) and [SnpEff](https://pcingola.github.io/SnpEff/se_introduction/) in the environment:
     - `conda env create --file workflow/envs/environment.yaml`
     - _**_Note:_** This only needs to be done once.

 2. Activate the conda environment by running the command below in your terminal:
-    - `conda activate variant-calling-bcftools`
+    - `conda activate snakemake`
     - **_Note:_** This needs to be done every time you exit and restart your terminal and want re-run this pipeline

 3. Execute the shell script below to create the SnpEff database for variant annotation.
 This will download the _P. falciparum_ genome data from [PlasmoDB](https://plasmodb.org/) and create a database in the **output/** directory: